hazelcast/hazelcast-client-protocol/README.md

 * `--no-id-check` flag restrains the generator from checking sequentially of service and method ids of protocol definitions.

-If you want to generate the Java codecs into your development repo, and let's assume your local Hazelcast git repo is at `~/git/hazelcast/` then you can run the following command:
+If you want to generate the Java codecs into your development repo, assuming your local Hazelcast Git repo is at `~/git/hazelcast/`, run the following command:

 ```bash
 ./generator.py -r ~/git/hazelcast/
 ```

-This command generates the codecs at the `ROOT_DIRECTORY/OUTPUT_DIRECTORY` which is `~/git/hazelcast/hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/`.
+This command generates the codecs at the `ROOT_DIRECTORY/OUTPUT_DIRECTORY`, which is `~/git/hazelcast/hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/`.
-See that the `OUTPUT_DIRECTORY` is inferred from the language, namely `hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/` for `java`.
+The `OUTPUT_DIRECTORY` is inferred from the language, namely `hazelcast/src/main/java/com/hazelcast/client/impl/protocol/codec/` for `java`.

-If you want to specify an output directory relative to the root directory, you can run the following command:
+If you want to specify an output directory relative to the root directory:

 ```bash
 ./generator.py -r ~/git/hazelcast/ -o custom/out